Qumulo/docs/qumulo-nexus-configuration-guide/register-nexus-support.md

 permalink: /qumulo-nexus-configuration-guide/register-nexus-support.html
 sidebar: qumulo_nexus_configuration_guide_sidebar
 search: exclude
 varRegKey: The registration key value is displayed only once when you create it.
 You must copy and store the key securely before closing the token creation dialog.
-If you lose the key before using it, you must revoke it and generate a new one.
+If you lose the key before using it, you may revoke it and generate a new one.
 ---

 To register your Qumulo cluster with Nexus for remote support, you must first generate an instance registration key (also called an OTP token) from the Qumulo Nexus portal.
 This one-time password securely associates your cluster with your Nexus account.